 Heat Pump Pros and Cons

-Heat pumps have both advantages and disadvantages, including:
+Heat pumps in Atlanta have both advantages and disadvantages, including:

 - Efficiency: Heat pumps don’t need a lot of electricity to heat your home.
 In fact, compared to furnaces, heat pumps reduce your electricity use for heating by approximately 50 percent.